datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 # Groups in Pandas

-We often want to calculate summary statistics grouped by subsets or attributes within fields of our data.
-For example, we might want to calculate the average weight of all individuals per site.
+We often want to calculate the summary statistics grouped by subsets or attributes within fields of our data.
+For example, we might want to calculate summary statistics only for the `weight` column.
+We can do this by

-We can calculate the summary of statistics for all records in a specific column using the syntax below:

 ```python
 surveys_df['weight'].describe()